Next Chapter

 3. Cash flow statement

-The cash flow statement template provides an overview of the cash inflows and outflows within the company during a reporting period.
-Unlike the profit and loss statement, which is based on accrual accounting, the cash flow statement provides insights into the company’s liquidity by showing actual cash movements.
+The cash flow statement template provides an overview of the company’s cash inflows and outflows during a reporting period.
+Unlike the profit and loss statement, which is based on accrual accounting, the cash flow statement shows actual cash movements, providing insights into the company’s liquidity.

 4. Statement of changes in equity